California Sales Tax Problems & Audits

 - Original documents that support the entries to the taxpayer's books, such as sales and purchase invoices, purchase orders, contracts, bank statements, and any other documents that result from the business operations.

-- Resale certificates, exemption certificates, bills of lading, or other documents supporting claimed exempt sales.
+- Resale certificates, exemption certificates, bills of landing, or other documents supporting claimed exempt sales.

-- Copies of the sales tax returns filed with the SBE and the working papers and schedules used to prepare the sales tax returns.
+- Copies of the sales tax returns filed with the SBE or the CDTFA, and the working papers and schedules used to prepare the sales tax returns.

-A sales tax audit determination by the SBE that gross receipts were understated for California sales tax purposes may also lead to a conclusion that gross receipts on a taxpayer's state and federal income tax returns are also understated.
-Since the SBE may share information with both the IRS and the California Franchise Tax Board it is important to dispute all erroneous sales tax audit adjustments even if at first it doesn't appear cost effective.
-For example if the SBE determines that $200,000 of gross receipts have gone unreported that would result in sales taxes due of approximately $17,000 depending on the county in which you are located.
-However, a failure to report $200,000 in gross receipts for federal and state income tax purposes could mean additional income taxes due of $80,000 or more plus interest and penalties.
+A Sales Tax Audit determination by the CDTFA that gross receipts were understated for California Sales Tax purposes may also lead to a conclusion that gross receipts on the taxpayer's state and federal income tax returns are also understated.
+Since the CDTFA may share information with both the IRS and the California Franchise Tax Board, it is important to dispute all erroneous sales tax audit adjustments even if at first it doesn't appear cost effective.
+For example, if the CDTFA determines that $200,000 of gross receipts have gone unreported, that would result in Sales Taxes due of approximately $18,000 depending on the county in which the sales occurred.
+However, a failure to report $200,000 in gross receipts for federal and state income tax purposes could mean additional income taxes due of $80,000 or more, plus interest and penalties.

-If you don't agree with the results of a California sales tax audit there are many opportunities for our sales tax lawyers to resolve your sales tax problem.
-For example when the sales tax audit is complete, the auditor will arrange to hold an exit conference.
-The sales tax auditor's supervisor may also attend.
-At this conference, the sales tax auditor will explain any proposed additional sales taxes.
-As your sales tax attorneys we will meet the the sales tax audit supervisor, and work to reduce any proposed sales tax bill.
-If that conference doesn't result in a satisfactory result, as your sales tax attorneys we may meet with the BOE District Principal Auditor to try and minimize your sales tax problem.
+If you don't agree with the results of a California Sales Tax Audit, there are many opportunities for our California Sales Tax lawyers to resolve your Sales Tax problem.
+For example, when the Sales Tax Audit is complete, the auditor will arrange to hold an exit conference.
+The Sales Tax auditor's supervisor may also attend.
+At this conference, the Sales Tax auditor will explain any proposed additional sales taxes.
+As your Sales Tax attorneys, we will meet with the Sales Tax Audit Supervisor, and work to reduce any proposed Sales Tax bill.
+If that conference does not end with a satisfactory result, as your Sales Tax Attorneys we may meet with the CDTFA District Principal Auditor to try and minimize your sales tax problem.

-If agreement in a sales tax audit can not be reached at this point then the SBE will issue a Notice of Determination.
-As your sales tax attorneys we can file a petition on your behalf, but we only have 30 days to file.
-Once the petition is filed with the BOE there is an opportunity to settle the case with the BOE settlement division.
-Many sales tax problems are resolved with the BOE settlement division.
-An informal hearing with an SBE hearing officer may also result in a resolution of a California sales tax audit.
+If agreement in Sales Tax Audit cannot be reached, at this point the CDTFA will issue a Notice of Determination.
+As your Sales Tax Attorneys, we can file a petition on your behalf, but we only have 30 days to file.
+Once the petition is filed with the CDTFA, there is an opportunity to settle the case with the CDTFA's settlement division.
+Many Sales Tax problems are resolved with the CDTFA settlement division.
+An informal hearing with a CDTFA hearing officer may also result in a resolution of a California Sales Tax Audit.

-If a petition is not filed with the State Board of Equalization then the Notice of Determination will become final, and you will be required to pay the full amount of the claimed liability, before you can file a claim for refund, and have an opportunity to have your case heard by the 5 member Board of Equalization.
-There are limited exceptions to this rule, and even if you have failed to file a timely petition with the State Board of Equalization all is not lost, and you should consult with our sales tax attorneys to discuss how your sales tax problem can be resolved.
+If a petition is not filed, then the Notice of Determination will become final, and you will be required to pay the full amount of the claimed liability before you can file a claim for refund, and have an opportunity to have your case heard by the Office of Tax Appeals.
+The five-member Board of Equalization used to hear these appeals, but that is no longer the case.
+There are limited exceptions to this rule, and even if you have failed to file a timely petition with the CDTFA, all is not lost and you should consult with our Sales Tax Attorneys to discuss how your Sales Tax problem can be resolved.

-If an appeal to the 5 member State Board of Equalization is unsucessful then in order to further dispute the sales tax audit the sales tax must be paid in full, and a timely refund claim must be filed.
-After the refund claim is denied, or the BOE fails to act for 6 months, our sales tax attorneys can file a suit in State Superior Court to obtain a refund.
+If an appeal to the Office of Tax Appeals is unsuccessful, in order to further dispute the Sales Tax Audit, the Sales Tax must be paid in full and a timely refund claim must be filed.
+After the refund claim is denied, or the CDTFA fails to act for 6 months, our Sales Tax attorneys can file a suit in State Superior Court to obtain a refund.

-If a corporate taxpayer can not pay the sales taxes it owes, the BOE may issue a so-called "dual determination" in which it assesses the unpaid sales tax against the persons in control of, or supervising the filing or paying of the corporate sales taxes.
-This can include officers, and shareholders of the corporate taxpayer.
+If a corporate taxpayer cannot pay the Sales Tax it owes, the CDTFA may issue a so-called "dual determination" in which it assesses the unpaid Sales Tax against the persons in control of, or supervising the filing or payment of the corporate Sales Taxes.
+This can include officers and shareholders of the corporate taxpayer.
+This is the same procedure that the SBE used to follow.
 There is no requirement that an individual be a shareholder for a dual determination to be made.
-Thus non-owners including controllers or CFOs can be held personally liable for corporate sales taxes.
-This is one more reason why it is important to dispute a sales tax audit if the BOE has made errors in its determination.
-However, even if the corporation is liable if the SBE wants to go after the individual shareholders or officers it must first issue a separate Notice of Determination, and the shareholders or officers will have similar appeal rights to those afforded the corporation in the sales tax audit.
+Thus, non-owners, including controllers or CFOs, can be held personally liable for corporate Sales Taxes.
+This is one more reason why it is important to dispute a Sales Tax Audit if the CDTFA has made errors in its determination.
+However, even if the corporation is liable, if the CDTFA wants to go after the individual shareholders or officers, it must first issue a separate Notice of Determination, and the shareholders or officers will have similar appeal rights to those afforded to the corporation in the Sales Tax Audit.

-A California sales tax audit, and its appeal is a very complicated process requiring a knowledge of the California sales tax laws, as well as an understanding of the procedures of the SBE.
-If your case must go to court then an understanding of state court rules and procedures, along with the rules of evidence are required.
-Our California sales tax attorneys can represent you from beginning to end with your sales tax problems.
+A California Sales Tax Audit and its appeal are very complicated processes requiring a knowledge of the California Sales Tax Laws, as well as an understanding of the procedures of the CDTFA and the Office of Tax Appeals.
+If your case must go to court, then an understanding of state court rules and producers, along with the rules of evidence are required.
+Our California Sales Tax Attorneys can represent you from beginning to end with your Sales Tax problems.